akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A structure is a composite data type that defines a grouped list of variables to be placed under one name.

-In Racket, there's a special syntax `struct` which allows us to capture data structures and come up with a new kind of abstraction.
+In Racket there's a special syntax `struct` that allows us to capture data structures and come up with a new kind of abstraction.
 In a sense, we already know how we can capture abstractions with `car`, `cons`, and `cdr`.
-However, `struct` is much more convenient, since it will automatically provide procedures to construct a data type and retrieve its values.
+However, `struct` is much more convenient since it will automatically provide procedures to construct a data type and retrieve its values.

 For example, given the following definition: